At a glance

 - Country: Germany, North Sea and Baltic snack counters

 A whole mackerel goes into the smoke oven gutted and brined, and several hours later it comes out the color of dark honey, the skin gone tight and lacquered, the flesh cooked all the way through and lifting off the spine in warm flakes.
-That cooked, smoked fillet is the thing that sets the Makrelenbrötchen apart from everything else on the same coast.
+That cooked, smoked fillet is what sets the Makrelenbrötchen apart from everything else on the same coast.
 The herring rolls beside it are built on raw fish held in vinegar or ripened by its own enzymes; this one is built on fish that has been through fire.
-The smoke is the seasoning, the heat is the cure, and the roll is just there to carry a fillet that arrives already rich, already dense, already wanting to be eaten.
+The smoke does the seasoning, the heat does the curing, and the roll is there to carry a fillet that arrives already rich, already dense, already wanting to be eaten.

-Bring one to your face and the smoke arrives first, oak-dark and faintly sweet, before the cooler green smell of the raw onion underneath it.
-The first bite is butter and crackling crust, then a warm dense flake of fish that tastes more of woodsmoke than of the sea, then the onion snapping through and the horseradish climbing up behind the teeth into the sinuses.
+Bring one to your face and the smoke arrives first, oak-dark and faintly sweet, ahead of the cooler green smell of the raw onion underneath.
+The first bite is butter and crackling crust, then a warm dense flake that tastes more of woodsmoke than of the sea, then the onion snapping through and the horseradish climbing up behind the teeth into the sinuses.
 A squeeze of lemon, if it is there, lands last and clean.
-It is the warmest and the most filling thing on a board of cold sharp herring, a roll you eat slowly rather than in three quick bites, smoke and fat and heat stacked one behind the other.
+It is the warmest and most filling thing on a board of cold, sharp herring, a roll you eat slowly rather than in three quick bites.

-It belongs to the same harbour counters and market vans that sell the herring rolls, but it is what a buyer picks who wants something cooked and warming rather than cold and bracing, a winter call as much as a summer one.
-The standing choice at the window is the horseradish: creamed for mild, grated for sharp, and the more salad-minded builders push it toward cucumber and dill instead.
-In the smokehouse shops on the Schleswig-Holstein coast you can buy the fillet still warm from the oven, take it to the counter, and watch it flaked into the roll in front of you, which is a different transaction from the pre-cured herring lifted out of a tub.
+It belongs to the same harbour counters and market vans that sell the herring rolls, and it is what a buyer reaches for who wants something cooked and warming rather than cold and bracing, a winter call as much as a summer one.
+The standing decision at the window is the horseradish: creamed for mild, grated for sharp, with the more salad-minded builders pushing it toward cucumber and dill instead.
+In the smokehouse shops along the Schleswig-Holstein coast you can buy the fillet still warm from the oven, carry it to the counter, and watch it flaked into the roll in front of you, a different transaction from the pre-cured herring lifted out of a tub.
+A handful of older counters still call the smoked-fish roll a Gabelbrötchen, a fork roll, the name a nod to fillet flaked off the bone by hand rather than a slab of raw fish laid on whole.

 The fish itself is more travelled than the harbour setting suggests.
-The mackerel is Atlantic mackerel from the wider Northeast Atlantic rather than a strictly local catch, and much of what is smoked and sold in Germany passes through Dutch and German smokehouses on its way to the counter; roughly four in five of the fish Germans eat is imported.
-The romance of a roll eaten by the water is real, but the fillet inside it is a product of a broad North Atlantic fishery and a smoking trade, not of a boat tied up at the end of the pier.
+It is Atlantic mackerel from the wider Northeast Atlantic rather than a strictly local catch, and much of what is smoked and sold in Germany passes through Dutch and German smokehouses on its way to the counter.
+The romance of a roll eaten by the water is real, but the fillet inside it is the product of a broad fishery and a smoking trade, not of a boat tied up at the end of the pier.